Carchemish

 It was the location of an important battle, about 605 BC, between the Babylonians and Egyptians, mentioned in the Bible (Jer.
-46:2).
-Modern neighbouring cities are Karkamış in Turkey and Jarabulus in Syria (also Djerablus, Jerablus, Jarablos, Jarâblos); the original form of the modern toponym seems to have been Djerabis or Jerabis, likely derived from Europos, the ancient name of the Hellenistic-Roman settlement.
+46:2, 2 Chron.
+35:20).
+Modern neighbouring cities are Karkamış in Turkey and Jarabulus in Syria (also Djerablus, Jerablus, Jarablos, Jarâblos).

 Geography of the site

 Carchemish is now an extensive set of ruins (90 hectares, of which 55 lie in Turkey and 35 in Syria), located on the West bank of Euphrates River, about 60 km southeast of Gaziantep, Turkey, and 100 km northeast of Aleppo, Syria.
 The site is crossed by the Baghdad Railway that now forms the Turco-Syrian border.
 The site includes an acropolis along the river, an Inner Town encircled by earthen ramparts and an Outer Town (most of which lies in Syrian territory).
 A Turkish military base has been established at the site and access but only the acropolis is presently of restricted access.